target/POSSUM/README.md

 - Once cloned, go to your development environment and click open, and navigate to the project in your finder/folder.
 - Ensure the project is configured to build using Java 17
 - Once opened, build the project using Gradle commands
-- To run Possum on your local machine will require spring profile environment variable
+- To run POSSUM on your local machine will require spring profile environment variable
 - ```export SPRING_PROFILES_ACTIVE=local```
 - To run simulator use ```./gradlew run -DuseSimulators=true```

-## Running on POS computer
+## Running on a POS Computer
 Requirements:
   - Java 17
   - POS Hardware drivers (provided by the manufacturer)